iroliva/iroliva.github.io/content/authors/admin/_index.md

 ## About Me

-I am an environmental economist inteersted in studying the economics of natural capital.
-My research ionterest focuses on the spatial effects of climate change on natural capital and biodiversity loss.
+I am an environmental economist studying the economics of natural capital.
+My research focuses on how climate change affects welfare through natural capital loss--in general--and biodiversity loss--in particular.

 My background is in Industrial and Transport engineering, where I researched on built environment and travel behavior.
 I worked in the wonderful Institute for Sustainable Development at Pontificia Universidad Catolica de Chile.